Rex T. Barber: Commendations

-Return to civilian life
+Later life

 Upon his retirement from the military, Barber returned to Culver, Oregon, and resided there for the next forty years.
 He worked as an insurance agent and, at different times, served the city of Culver as mayor and judge.

 He was a strong supporter of Little League Baseball, and often helped out local youth.
 He was actively involved in service organizations until his death at his home in Terrebonne, Oregon.
 His son, Rex Jr., is quoted as saying that his "afterburner just flamed out on him."

+Legacy

 60th anniversary of the Yamamoto shootdown

 On April 18, 2003, Governor Ted Kulongoski proclaimed the day "Rex T. Barber Day."
 The previous week, the Oregon State Legislature had declared that the new bridge on U.S. Highway 97 over the Crooked River was to be named the Rex T. Barber Veterans Memorial Bridge in his honor.
-(This bridge replaced the Crooked River High Bridge.)
+This bridge replaced the Crooked River High Bridge.
 The new bridge, plaque and kiosk honoring Barber were dedicated on August 9, 2003, at Peter Skene Ogden State Scenic Viewpoint.